 Honduras has a bad safety reputation.
 Is it safe for me to travel to Utila?

-Although mainland Honduras does experience a high level of violent crime, the Bay Islands (Utila, Roatan, and Guanaja) are a semi-autonomous region of Honduras whose economies depend on tourism.
-As a result, Utila and The Bay Islands receive a high amount of foreign travelers.
+Although mainland Honduras does experience a higher level of crime, the Bay Islands (Utila, Roatan, and Guanaja) are a semi-autonomous region of Honduras whose economies depend on tourism.
+As a result, Utila and The Bay Islands receive an influx of foreign travelers.
 Although these islands do experience small levels of petty crime, peaking during especially busy tourist periods, they are generally considered safe for tourists and travelers.
 We recommend that if any interns are worried about traveling in Honduras that they check with their government’s foreign office travel advice for recommendations.

 I have no background in diving or marine biology.
 Am I still eligible?